1Regina/GrammaticalFramework_Book/README.md

 23. continue
     3. ?
 Cannot import QuerySystems.hs (renamed Main.hs) properly.
 (Due to not having global installation of pgf libraries so use a stack build to overcome.
 See below for steps)
-       1. With Main.hs, Query.gf, Answer.gf in directory from book, type in terminal ``` gf -make -f haskell Query.gf``` to generate a Query.hs
+       1. With Main.hs, Query.gf, Answer.hs in directory from book, type in terminal ``` gf -make -f haskell Query.gf``` to generate a Query.hs
        2. copy both cabal and yaml.
 Use  ```wget https://raw.githubusercontent.com/1Regina/GrammaticalFramework_tutorial/master/gf-embedded-grammars-tutorial/stack.yaml``` in terminal to copy a file of the same contents and tweak its contents for name and module.
 To get the url, click raw on github.
        3. ```stack  build```
        4. make a concrete QueryEng.gf and note that number can use the library for integer string with ```Number int = int.s ;``` in line 11.